Guilderm/SnowballPlanner/README.md

 ## Meet the Developer
 This project was developed by [Guilder W. Millner](https://www.linkedin.com/in/guilder/), a seasoned Senior Application Support Engineer transitioning into software development.
 With over 15 years of experience in troubleshooting and customer management, Guilder brings a deep understanding of both the technical and user-facing aspects of software.

 Currently completing a BA in Software Engineering, Guilder is passionate about building tools that make a difference.
-Connect with Guilder on [LinkedIn](https://www.linkedin.com/in/guilder/) to learn more about his journey into software development.
+Connect with Guilder on [LinkedIn](https://www.linkedin.com/in/guilder/) or via email at [guilderw@gmail.com](mailto:guilderw@gmail.com) to learn more about his journey into software development.

 ## License